 - Store the frozen carrots for up to a year in the freezer.

-- You can skip blanching and flash freezing if you plan to use the carrots within a month, but they will clump together and lose colour faster.
+- You can skip blanching and flash freezing if you plan to use the carrots within a month, but they will clump together and lose their vibrant orange colour faster.

 - See the step-by-step instructions for more details.